NervanaSystems/neon/doc/source/optree.rst

      [ 2.
 2.]]

 The tuple ``({'shape': (2, 2), 'op': 'add'}, x0, x1)`` is the op-tree.
-There are two different type of nodes in an op-tree.
+There are two different types of nodes in an op-tree.
 The dict {'shape':
 (2, 2), 'op': 'add'} is the "op", containing the operations, properties of the operation (such as axis) and the shape of the output.
 The other two nodes are the "numeric node", containing Tensor or constant (float,